 Getting Started

-- WEC (Windows Event Collection) on a single server
+- WEC (Windows Event Collector) on a single server

 WEF (Windows Event Forwarding)